Contents

 Heat Loss in Cold Seasons.

-In winter season, heat gained during the day is lost during the night through the skylight.
-One research study shows that in the evening, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+In winter, heat got during the day is lost at night through the skylight.
+One research study reveals that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
 That indicates that skylights lose close to 40% more heat than windows.

 16-by-16 inches$ 150– $600.